lowRISC/ibex/doc/introduction.rst

 :ref:`debug-support` gives a brief overview on the debug infrastructure.
 :ref:`tracer` gives a brief overview of the tracer module.
 For information regarding formal verification support, check out :ref:`rvfi`.
+:ref:`examples` gives an overview of how Ibex can be used.

 History